antmicro/arty-mpw-tester/doc/arty-mpw-tester.md

 The hardware is open and can be found on GitHub:
 <https://github.com/antmicro/arty-mpw-tester/>

-The following instructions explain how to set up the board.
+The following instructions explain how to set up the board for MPW testing.

 ## Arty MPW tester configuration